 & the bizarre “antics” and frightening dialogue surrounding women’s rights.
 Please see Human Rights #9 – 13

-This list has unexpectedly gone viral on Facebook.
+This list is really where my blog began.
+It has unexpectedly gone viral on Facebook.
 I have included the link below in case any readers would like to share.
 Probably best not to sift through all the comments though.
 It’s pretty depressing.
 Cheers.

 Keep writing letters, filling out surveys and contacting your MPPS.